 TAFT Avenue has long been one of Manila’s most critical arteries.
-Originally christened “Calle Rizal” when it was first completed in 1899, the thoroughfare’s more current name is a tribute to former Philippine Governor General and American President William Howard Taft.
+Originally christened as “Calle Rizal” when it was first completed in 1899, the thoroughfare’s more current name is a tribute to former Philippine Governor General and American President William Howard Taft.

 Today, beyond connecting three major cities: Manila, Pasay and Parañaque, Taft Avenue is the scene of much of the bustle and boom of Manila.
 As the main path of the Light Rail Transit (LRT) Line 1, it is the site of the country’s largest government hospital, as well as many of Manila’s malls, business and government buildings and, of course, schools and universities.